danny-avila/LibreChat/README.md

   - ChatGPT/Google Bard/Bing AI conversations are lost in space or cannot be searched past a certain timeframe.
   - Quick one stop shop for all conversational AIs, with the added bonus of searching

+## Origin ##
+  This project was originally created as a Minimum Viable Product (or MVP) for the [@HackReactor](https://github.com/hackreactor/) Bootcamp.
+It was built with OpenAI response streaming and most of the UI completed in under 20 hours.
+20 hours in, I had most of the UI and basic functionality done.
+This was created without using any boilerplates or templates, including create-react-app and other toolchains.
+The purpose of the exercise was to learn setting up a full stack project from scratch.
+Please feel free to give feedback, suggestions, or fork the project for your own use.

 <!-- ## Solution ##
   Serves and searches all conversations reliably.
 All AI convos under one house.